 Louisiana’s bass fishing is known internationally and has received many distinctions and that is why the Louisiana Bass Trail was introduced.
 A collective effort between Louisiana State Parks and the Louisiana Office of Tourism, each official stop on the trail is located at a Louisiana State Park featuring diverse amenities and overnight accommodations to keep the whole family entertained for the day, weekend or even an extended stay.

 Running through eight of Louisiana’s State Parks, fishing the Louisiana Bass Trail takes you on a tour of not only the best fishing in Louisiana, but the best in the country.
 Toledo Bend Reservoir was selected as the top bass fishing lake in the U.S. in both 2015 and 2016 by Bassmaster.
-The lake is home to lunker largemouth bass that lure anglers from around the world and you can earn Bassport stamps on it at both North Toledo Bend State Park and South Toledo Bend State Park.
+The lake is home to lunker largemouth bass that lure anglers from around the world and you can access the world-class fishing at both North Toledo Bend State Park and South Toledo Bend State Park.

 Additionally, six of the top 10 state record largemouth bass have been caught on Caney Creek Reservoir in Jimmie Davis State Park, another stop on the Trail.
 Crappie, another favorite catch, is plentiful at Lake Bruin and many of the Bass Trail lakes in addition to the prized bass.
+The odds are great at Lake D'Arbonne which is one of north Louisiana's biggest lake and is a fisherman's paradise for bass fishing.
 Bring the whole family along to Lake D’Arbonne and Lake Bistineau State Parks to enjoy their nature trails and disc golf in addition to the world-class fishing.
 There are even beaches at Poverty Point Reservoir and Lake Claiborne State Parks for relaxing and catching sunsets after a successful day on the water.

 When you fish the Louisiana Bass Trail, you’re in for world-class fishing, plenty of fun and the best scenery in the South.
 Make sure you come drop a line!